About Carl Johnson

 Carl was born in Ellsworth Air Force Base, South Dakota.
-An "Air Force brat," Carl moved around a bit in his youth, living in Arizona, California, Guam, Minnesota, and Nebraska.
+An "Air Force brat," Carl moved around a bit in his youth, living in Arizona, California, Guam, Minnesota, Nebraska, and North Dakota.
 But most of his youth was spent in Rapid City, South Dakota, at the gates of the Black Hills.

 Education and Early Career

 Carl took a rather unorthodox path to get where he is today.
 His first formal training in photography was at Naval Activities Yokosuka Japan, followed by two courses at the University of Minnesota - all in a black and white film and darkroom environment, including one course on the Ansel Adams "Zone System."
 Not realizing that he wanted a career in photography, he majored in Political Science.
 For the two years following college, Carl worked as a guide and camp program manager in the Boundary Waters Canoe Area Wilderness in northern Minnesota.
 This is what inspired his interest in nature photography.
 He also became inspired by Minnesota photographers Jim Brandenburg and Craig, Nadine and Les Blacklock, as well as by the writings of Sigurd Olson.
 But he still did not think he would have a career in photography.

 Carl then earned his juris doctorate at the University of Minnesota Law School.
 Before and after law school, he started his first paid work in portraits and sports action photography.
 Then he moved to Alaska in 1999, working for two years as a law clerk for the Alaska Court System and then practicing law for nine years, in business, property, environmental and Indian law.
 After leaving the practice of law, he worked as an analyst for the Federal Subsistence Management Program in the Department of the Interior for over seven years.